AyanMK/ddos_detection/README.md

 Note: After setting up server, enable pfSense to forward its log to that server

 # PfSense log forwarding to the server
 Note: Before doing this you must setup an Ubuntu server or OS.
+Which must set under the pfsense internal network

 1. After login to the pfSense Dashboard
 2. Go to	"Status" > "System Logs"